-Federal Highway Administration (FHWA)/MassDOT -MassDOT receives funds from several FHWA programs that are passed through to planning agencies to conduct transportation planning activities.
-These include Metropolitan Planning (PL), Statewide Planning and Research (SPR), appropriations.
-Funding from these programs is apportioned to states on the basis of population in urbanized areas and relative to the amount of highway construction funds the state receives.
-MassDOT develops annual contracts with regional planning agencies to conduct transportation related planning activities utilizing the PL and SPR funds received from FHWA.
+Federal Highway Administration (FHWA)/MassDOT - MassDOT receives funds from several FHWA programs that are passed through to planning agencies to conduct transportation planning activities.
+Those programs include Metropolitan Planning (PL), Statewide Planning and Research (SPR), Scenic Byways, High Priority Projects (HPP), Transportation, Community and System Preservation (TCSP) and earmarked appropriations.
+The first two categories are specifically intended for planning.
+Funding from those programs is apportioned to states on the basis of population in urbanized areas and relative to the amount of highway construction funds the state receives.
+MassDOT maintains multi-year contracts with regional planning agencies to conduct transportation related planning activities utilizing the PL and SPR funds received from FHWA.
+The other programs mentioned above are not exclusively for planning but may be used for that purpose.

 Within the Berkshire region the predominant source of funding is a combination of federal (PL) and state funds.
 These funds are allocated to regional planning agencies in the state, using a formula agreed to by the affected agencies.
 Funds must be spent within the year allocated.
 Any unspent funds will be de-obligated at the end of each federal fiscal year.
 The decision to re-obligate unused PL funding is at the discretion of the State.
-For federal fiscal year 2024, the Berkshire region's PL allocation is \$758,322.
+For the federal fiscal year 2025, the Berkshire region's PL allocation is \$944,734.
 The UPWP meets FHWA's requirement that at least 33% of PL funds result in tangible products.

 Federal Transit Administration (FTA)/MassDOT/BRTA -Two types of funds are available for transit planning in the Berkshire region.
 Section 5303 and Section 5307.
 Section 5303 funds are designated for the use of planning and technical studies related to urban mass transportation.
 They are passed from FTA through MassDOT to the regional planning agencies in the state.
-This FFY 2024 UPWP will be funded by a combined PL/5303 contract which will be administered by the FHWA and the match for 5303 funding will be provided by MassDOT.
+This FFY 2025 UPWP will be funded by a combined PL/5303 contract which will be administered by the FHWA and the match for 5303 funding will be provided by MassDOT.